wheelroom/wheelroom/packages/@jacco-meijer/wheelroom-plugin-templates/README.md

 ]
 ```

-A template is defined by these fields.

-### path
+## Templates

+The templates are defined by a key that serves as template name and an object
+with these fields:

-Where to create the file.
-It may contain a sub string `%component%` which is
+* **path:** Where to create the file.
+It may contain a sub string `%component%` which
-replaced by the dashed version of the camelCase componentName.
+  is replaced by the dashed version of the camelCase componentName.

   If `loopComponents` is not set, no component will will be available.
 In that
   case the `questions` can be used to ask for a componentName.
 If the
-`componentName` field is present in the answers, that field will be converted to
+  `componentName` field is present in the answers, that field will be converted
-camelCase and used.
+  to camelCase and used.

-### options
-Optional data passed to each template.
+* **options:** Optional data passed to each template.
+* **resolve:** Name of npm module where to resolve the template.
+The plugin can
+  have a `defaultTemplateResolve` property which serves as default.
+The module
+  is expected to export a templates object.
+The keys are the template names that
+  correspond to the names in the template set configuration.
+The values should
+  be functions that expect a `vars` property and return the file content.
+If
+  nothing is returned, the file is not created.

 ## Questions

-If defined, the object is passed to the npm module inquirer, the answers object
+If defined, the object is passed to the npm `inquirer` module, the answers
-will be passed to each template.
+object will be passed to each template.
+See `inquirer` documentation for more
+details.

 This is an example questions object: